Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

 Crochet closed and fasten off leaving a tail to sew tail on.

-Stuff & Sew Up
+Step 6: Stuff and Sew Up

 Add stuffing to the arms and legs, then sew everything together.